vstephne/Employee/README.md

 1. Assuming username for every user is unique for a user
 2. Assuming minimum annualSalary is 12000$ and set it as default in case not entered
 3. A user can have different address but their names must be unique for a given user
+4. Assuming userStatus is userType and it starts from 1
+5. Password length must be between 10 to 15 charecters

 SYSTEM DESIGN: